Rogreis/UbStudyHelpMAUI/help/index.md

 1.  **Search the Index**: The Subject Index is organized alphabetically, with each key expression and linked subject listed in alphabetical order.
 Type at least 3 letters to get the field in part 2 filled with a list of subjects starting with the letters given.
 Scroll through the list to quickly jump to a section of the index.

 2.  **Key Expression**: This is a succinct phrase or term that encapsulates the essence of the linked subject.
 It provides a snapshot of the topic you'll explore when you click the associated link.
+When you make a choice it will be

 3.  **Linked Subject**: Next to the key expression, you will find the linked subject.
 This denotes the actual content from "The Uantia Book" that the key expression refers to.